nunofachada/cf4ocl/docs/01_userguide.md

 1. The return value.
 2. ::CCLErr-based error reporting.

-The first method consists of analysing the return value of a function.
+The first method consists of analyzing the return value of a function.
 Error-throwing functions which return a pointer will return `NULL` if an error occurs.
 The remaining error-reporting functions return `CL_FALSE` if an error occurs (or `CL_TRUE` otherwise).
 Client code can check for errors by looking for